nodejs/node/doc/api/timers.md

 ## Manual Timers

-It is possible, but not recommended, to make any object a timer.
-Under special circumstances this can be advantageous.
-However, in general practice, using this API is strongly discouraged.
-This is due to the fact that when using this API it is important to track timer enrollment state.
-A memory leak will occur if a timer is enrolled but never unenrolled.
+It is possible (but not recommended) to make any object a timer.
+In general practice, however, using this API is **strongly discouraged** due to the potential for memory leaks should such timers fail to be properly unenrolled.

 *Note*: This API is considered *unsafe*.
 Despite being public, it is subject to change at any time.